BahalaNa0/How-to-Install-and-Use-Active-Directory/README.md

 <img src="https://i.imgur.com/HrMlyi7.png" height="80%" width="80%" alt="51"/>
 </p>

 Thank you for checking out my Active Directory tutorial!
+I hope you were able to learn and build some intuition on how to use Active Directory.
+I would suggest doing this exercise several times in order to build the knowledge and skills in Active Directory.
+Especially if you are trying to shoot for an IT job, where Active Directory is used heavily.

+<p></p>

+Don't forget to clean up your Azure resource groups as you can incur charges!